pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 The state updates are dependant on the maximum amount allowed by Twitch.
 Rate limit documentation can be found [here](https://dev.twitch.tv/docs/api/guide/#rate-limits).
 Currently the maximum update frequency is is once per two seconds.
 This means the updates are never truly 'real-time'.

 ### Oldschool weekly updates
 The plugin is implemented with the OSRS weekly updates in mind.
-There are no dependencies on specific content meaning that all updates are directly reflected in the plugin as well.
+There are few dependencies on specific content meaning that almost all updates are directly reflected in the plugin as well.
+For example external item caches are used to make sure item icons and names are directly up to date.
 This allows for lower maintenance of this plugin and less down-time or faulty behaviour.

 ## 🔮 Future
 Future features that might be added based on feedback are: